harpolea/swerve/README.md

     ./flat

 This test case provides initial data that is flat with a static gravitational field and no burning.
 It then tests that this data remains unchanged after being evolved through 100 timesteps.

+Unit tests can be run by compiling the tests then running

+    cd testing
+    ./unit_tests

+This will run a set of tests on the majority of the individual functions used and output to screen whether each function tested has passed or failed.